 - To delete the app, choose Finder > Empty Trash.

 If you are a student registered with Academic Accommodation Support (AAS): please inform your instructor with your accommodation needs or any assistive technology that you use (including text-to-speech, dictation, or literacy software).

-Respondus and Proctortrack allows common assistive technology like JAWS or VoiceOver by default without any additional steps.
+Respondus allows common assistive technology like JAWS or VoiceOver by default without any additional steps.
 However, certain text-to-speech or literacy software may require additional configurations or approval by the instructor.
 It’s important you inform your instructor in advance.